-Information on the registration and enrolment process may be obtained from the Academic Exchange Office (Akademisches Auslandsamt, see address below) who will also be able to advise you on any exchange scheme that may exist between Bamberg University and your home institution.
+Information on the registration and enrolment process may be obtained from the International Office who will also be able to advise you on any exchange scheme that may exist between Bamberg University and your home institution.

 Once admitted to and enrolled with Bamberg University you do not need to register for attending a teaching module.
 Feel free to sit in and participate in any course offering that fits your educational needs and time table.
 Be aware, though, that some courses may have entry requirements and/or class size restrictions.